Beau-1/Beau-1/README.md

 Who am I?:

-I am a software engineer working in C# and the .Net framework to build projects that showcase my abilities to create reliable APIs.
+I am a software engineer working in JavaScript and learning Tailwind and React to strengthen my skills and increase my learning velocity.

 Currently I am searching for my first role in the technology field.